-Based upon the assumptions used in preparing the following table, including assumed average State Personal Income Tax Revenue Bond issuances of approximately \$5.6 billion annually over the next four years, State Personal Income Tax Revenue Bond debt service coverage based only upon the Revenue Bond Fund's receipt of the New York State Personal Income Tax Receipts and New York State ECEP Receipts is expected to decline from 5.2 times in State Fiscal Year 2020-21 to 4.8 times in State Fiscal Year 2023-24.
+Based upon the assumptions used in preparing the following table, including assumed average State Personal Income Tax Revenue Bond issuances of approximately \$7.0 billion annually over the next four years, State Personal Income Tax Revenue Bond debt service coverage based only upon the Revenue Bond Fund's receipt of the New York State Personal Income Tax Receipts and New York State ECEP Receipts is expected to decline from 6.4 times in State Fiscal Year 2020-21 to 5.6 times in State Fiscal Year 2024-25.
+An estimate for PTET Receipts or the corresponding decrease in New York State Personal Income Tax Receipts is not currently included because the opt-in rates for electing entities will not be known until late 2021.
+The DOB expects to include estimates as opt-in rates and other information becomes known.

 The following table entitled, "Projected Debt Service Coverage on State Personal Income Tax Revenue Bonds" does not reflect any estimate of charitable donations or the impact of such charitable donations on the amount of New York State Personal Income Tax Receipts deposited into the Revenue Bond Tax Fund.
 As a result, the coverage ratios shown in the table may be materially and adversely affected by such donations.
+(2)